Innisfree (brand): North America

-In 2017, the brand began expanding in the West and launched its first store in the United States on September 15, 2017, in Manhattan.
+In 2017, the brand began expanding into the North American market and launched its first store in the United States on September 15, 2017, in Manhattan.
 Innisfree expanded its number of stores in the United States with the opening of another location in Manhattan on October 5, 2018.
 In May 2021, Amore Pacific announced that all North American Innisfree stores will close due to the negative impact the COVID-19 pandemic had on the market.
 However, Innisfree products will continue to be available via Sephora.

+Australia

+Innisfree expanded into the Australian market in 2018, establishing its first retail outlet at Melbourne Central on June 6, followed by a second location in Sydney's Queen Victoria Building later that year.
+This marked a continuation of the brand’s international growth.
+The entry into Australia was part of a strategic effort to tap into the Oceania region's demand for skincare and cosmetics.
+Innisfree has supplemented its physical retail presence with its own e-commerce website, enabling wider accessibility to its products across Australia and enhancing its engagement with consumers in the region.

 Sales

 In 2011, the brand reported 140.5 billion won ($123.1 million) in sales from its 434 locations in South Korea.

 In 2019, Innisfree's sales revenue was 552 billion won (~$490.6 million), down from 600 billion (~$533.3 million) in 2018.

 In 2020, Innisfree's reported its lowest net profit since 2013: approximately 10.22 billion won (~$9.06 million), down from about 48.87 billion won (~$43.3 million) in 2019.

+In 2023, Innisfree reported a net profit of approximately 10.3 billion won, marking a 68.2% decrease compared to the previous year.
+In India, the brand experienced a 25% year-on-year growth, contributing to Amorepacific Group's overall 50% growth in the country.